Pepperi-Addons/data-system-filter/docs/architecture.md

 - `Online-Filters` - lists all the profile filters of `Online` permission set.

-- `Sync-Visualization` - visualizes the sync rules by listing resources per employee type and presents the rules applied to them.
+- `Sync-Visualization` - visualizes the sync rules by listing resources per employee type and presents the fields involved in the sync rules.
 ![sync-visualization-list](./assets/sync-visualization-list.png)
 ![sync-visualization-popup.png](./assets/sync-visualization-popup.png)